quauab/PathValidator/README.md

 </ol>

 <h2>Motivation</h2>
 Inspired by previous projects that required file or directory verification.
-Uploaded ot Github as reference or possible Java library for others.
+Uploaded to Github as reference or possible Java library for others.